 About the Flagship Program Materials Chain

-The outstanding research activities in materials sciences at the Universität Duisburg/-Essen focus on the production, functionalization, characterization and integration of nanoparticle materials.
-The interdisciplinary research in this area is coordinated by the Center for Nanointegration Duisburg-Essen (CENIDE), where a unique infrastructure, including, for example, the DFG equipment site Interdisciplinary Center for Analytics on the Nanoscale (ICAN), enables researchers to examine effects on the smallest dimensional scales.
-These research activities are spatially and functionally integrated into the recently established research facility NETZ (NanoEnergieTechnikZentrum).
-The area of materials simulation is complemented by the Center for Computational Sciences and Simulations (CCSS).
+The outstanding materials science research activities at the University of Duisburg-Essen concentrate on the production, functionalization, characterization, and integration of nanoparticulate and nanostructured materials, which are coordinated across faculties by the Center for Nanointegration Duisburg-Essen (CENIDE).
+Some of these research activities take place in the research building NETZ (NanoEnergieTechnikZentrum).
+With the help of the unique infrastructure of the DFG Device Center Interdisciplinary Center for Analytics on the Nanoscale (ICAN), effects can be investigated on the smallest size scales.
+The area of materials simulation is covered by the Center for Computational Sciences and Simulations (CCSS).

 Additionally, there is a large number of coordinated projects at all Materials Chain locations, such as DFG-funded collaborative research centers, international graduate schools and other large projects, some of which are already organized across locations.